Ironieser/Ironieser/README.md

 * A little script: [Storyteller Of Auto-Barrage](https://github.com/Ironieser/Storyteller_Of_Auto-Barrage)

-👯 Sincerely, I’m looking to collaborate on little fun idea and work to make our days.
+👯 Sincerely, I’m looking to collaborate with you on little fun idea and work to make our days.

 📫 **Reach me:** ironieser@gmail.com